 The 2014 study has 319 pages, 109 tables, and figures.
 The report named “Global DSL and G-fast Chips Market Shares, Strategies, and Forecasts, 2014 to 2020” finds the chip market diverse and is poised to achieve significant growth as broadband is used everywhere.

-End to end broadband networks leverage a combination of optical infrastructure in the long haul and copper infrastructure in the last few meters from the distribution box to the home.
-Fiber has had rapid advance but does not work in the end, it is too expensive to the home.
+End to end broadband networks leverages a combination of optical infrastructure in the long haul and copper infrastructure in the last few meters from the distribution box to the home.
+Fiber has had rapid advance but does not work in the end, it is too expensive for the home.

 FTTH is too expensive and DSL continues to be a viable alternative, with DSL set to be replaced at the high end initially by G.fast.
 Copper based broadband technologies promise to last for a long long time.

-If the user is usually a low bandwidth consumer, DSL is enough to satisfy his browsing needs.
+If a user usually has a low bandwidth consumption, DSL is enough to satisfy his/her browsing needs.
 Most of the subscribers tend to use high speed broadband only for the purpose of internet browsing.
 DSL offers significantly higher speeds.
-Unless service providers come up with attractive services and contents using of which demands ultra-high speed broadband networks, it would be difficult for service providers to convince subscribers to sign up for FTTH services.
+Unless service providers come up with attractive services and content using of which demands ultra-high speed broadband networks, it would be difficult for service providers to convince subscribers to sign up for FTTH services.

 Copper is everywhere in the telecommunications network.
 It is still the primary wireless backbone transport means, meaning it continues to be vital as new wireless systems continue to expand their markets.

 It predominates in the local loop, creating demand for systems that are able to support high speed signal transport over copper wire.